expo/expo/docs/sdk/constants.rst

 System information that remains constant throughout the lifetime of the app.

+.. attribute:: Exponent.Constants.sessionId

+   A string that is unique to the current session of the app.
+It is different across apps and across multiple launches of the same apps.

+.. attribute:: Exponent.Constants.exponentVersion

+   The version string of the Exponent client currently running.

+.. attribute:: Exponent.Constants.deviceYearClass

+   The `device year class <https://github.com/facebook/device-year-class>`_ of this device.

 .. attribute:: Exponent.Constants.deviceUUID

    An identifier that is unique to this particular device and installation of the Exponent client.

-.. attribute:: Exponent.Constants.deviceYearClass

-   The `device year class <https://github.com/facebook/device-year-class>`_ of this device.
-Also available on iOS.

-.. attribute:: Exponent.Constants.exponentVersion
+..

-   The version string of the Exponent client currently running.

   .. attribute:: Exponent.Constants.statusBarHeight

     Height of the top status bar in pixels.